saeedkhaki92/CNN-RNN-Yield-Prediction/README.md

 - `number of planting date components (np)`: 16 (corn), 14 (soybean)
 - `number of soil components measured at the surface (nss)`: 4

+## Data Availability Statement

+The data analyzed in this study was obtained from different public data sources.